 3. Clogged Condensate Drain Line

+A clogged condensate drain line causes moisture to back up inside the AC unit, creating a dark, wet environment perfect for mold.
 The condensate drain line carries excess moisture away from the unit.
 If the AC drain line is clogged, moisture backs up, creating the perfect environment for mold.
 A blocked line can also lead to water pooling inside the unit.

 4. Poor Airflow